Part 3 of 3:

 Barrel making methods

-MY personal theory(which is well based after having my 1896 barrel and a model 1900s barrel sonar checked and research ive done) on their mothod of construction is, shotguns marketed as “twist barrel” DID NOT have actual twist barrels.
-The higher grades with the damascus WERE probably damascus as the price would have justified its higher manufacturing cost easily, and it also would make sense as they were typical patterns that are very common and were sourced from turkish stock at the time usually.
-But the Twist barrels were most likely fluid steel, as Spencer himself had YEARS of experience building fluid steel barrels for shotguns.
+MY personal theory(which is well based after having my 1896 barrel and a model 1900s barrel sonar checked and research ive done) on their method of construction is, shotguns marketed as “twist barrel” DID NOT have actual twist barrels, they were acid etched to LOOK that way.
+The higher A/B grades with the “Turkish Damascus” WERE probably all Damascus and have a very different pattern, and makes more sense as the large price increase would have justified its higher manufacturing cost easily, and it also would make sense as they were typical patterns that are very common and were sourced from Turkish stock that matches other guns.
+But the “Twist barrels” were most likely fluid steel, as Spencer himself had YEARS of experience building fluid steel barrels for shotguns.
 This is how he made the barrels for the Roper guns(he still owned this machinery too) and had been making them for years for others with the Spencer and Billings company.

 This leads me to believe that they would have done the same on the Spencer guns, and then used nitric acid as a way to imprint the colorized pattern in the steel as others had started doing as early as 1866.
 This acid etch process was beginning to catch a LOT of traction by 1883 in the industry and is a LOT LOT more common than people think it is.
 My grandpa used to talk about how his dad was always weary of pre 1885 guns but not many after that as many gun experts and shop workers had found they were found to not be real twist, but that they WERE 2 1/2 or 2 5/8ths chambered and the real reason they blew up was smokeless rounds.
 Plus, the fact that the forcing cone being much too tight, and or, the fact that smokeless generated too much pressure on top of that.
-Many post 1870 guns were proofed in other countries with twist barrels and found to be safe with smokeless as long as they had the glued in shot covers that didnt expand into the cone rather than crimps that expand into the forcing cone.
+Many post 1870 guns were proofed in other countries with twist barrels and found to be safe with smokeless as long as they had the glued in shot covers that didn’t expand into the cone rather than crimps that expand into the forcing cone.

 Period Pictures

-Annie Oakleys press photos…She was a well known user who ordered one directly from Spencer for her show
+Annie Oakley’s press photos…She was a well known user who ordered one directly from Spencer for her show

 Spencer Serial #1